ospyp/licscan/README.md

 ## [NEW] Live Demo

-Our NEW live demo is less accurate.
-[Learn more...](https://ospyp.github.io/licscan)
+Our NEW live demo is less accurate but runs on the web.
+[Try it out...](https://ospyp.github.io/licscan)

 ## Install